Elsewhere on Ulster

 In cases where there is a LIP, all parties are asked to be guided by and adopt the actions and conduct in this Charter.
 The judge hearing the case may ask all parties whether they have read the document and whether they agree to be guided by it.

-The court system is required to protect the right to a fair trial and solicitors have a professional duty to the court to protect the rule of law and the administration of justice.
+The court and tribunal system is required to protect the right to a fair trial and solicitors have a professional duty to the court to protect the rule of law and the administration of justice.
 For Family proceedings, all parties have an additional duty to prioritise the best interests of the child or children in the case.

 Where one party is representing themselves in a case, we describe this person as a litigant in person (shortened to ‘LIP’).
 A LIP can sometimes find it difficult to participate in their hearings.
 For this reason, cases that involve someone representing themselves against a represented party can require solicitors and judges to take a different approach than if both parties were represented.
 A LIP should not be compared to how legal representatives conduct their case.
 A LIP may feel stress not just from being in legal proceedings but also from not being familiar with the court process.

 The Charter outlines the actions and conduct by solicitors and LIPs that can help to promote fairness, effective participation, and mutual respect.
-The Charter also covers circumstances when a LIP is assisted by a non-legally qualified person such as a McKenzie Friend.
+The Charter also covers circumstances when a LIP is assisted by a non-legally qualified person, such as a McKenzie Friend.
 The Charter may also be of assistance to solicitors’ clients, barristers, Court Children’s Officers, McKenzie Friends and court staff.

-• The Charter covers the points where solicitors and LIPs may interact in a case:
+The Charter covers the points where solicitors and LIPs may interact in a case:

 This Charter has been written by solicitors, LIPs, McKenzie Friends, other people with lived relevant experience and researchers at Ulster University.
-It includes pain points as examples of issues that can arise.
+It includes 'pain points' as examples of issues that can arise.

 Effective participation can be promoted by parties following these points of conduct: